tuii05/Trading_Bot/README.md

 - The initial parameter (e.g. volatility, jump intensity) of the model should be manually tuned for each stock to achieve better annual returns.
 - Dividend yield is set to zero by default.
 For dividend-paying stocks, this must be adjusted accordingly to reflect more accurate pricing dynamics.
+- The model doesn't really provide the best results when working with stocks where jumps rarely occur.